 DHS (Centrelink) Income Management Contact Officers (IMCO):

 Child neglect cases

-Refer to Chapter 2.2: Neglect for factors to consider when assessing neglect.
+Refer to Chapter 2.2 Neglect for factors to consider when assessing neglect.

-CPIM can also be considered for an individual or other family members (who receive an eligible income support payment) staying in the home of a parent, carer or individual on CPIM, where their use of financial resources:
+CPIM can also be considered for an individual and other family members (who receive an eligible income support payment) staying in the home of a parent, carer or individual on CPIM, where their use of financial resources:

 CPIM must cease if the individual leaves the house earlier than the end date.